mabel-dev/opteryx/docs/04 Internals/02 Query Engine/03 Execution.md

     C --> D[FROM data_table]
 ~~~

+Note that the query plan order does not match the order that the query is written,
+instead it runs in the order required to respond to the query.

 The execution engine starts at the node at left of the tree (LIMIT 10) and requests
 records from the node below (SELECT *), which in turn requests records from the node
 to the right (WHERE Alive = TRUE).